bebopkenny/Elephant-Hunt/README.md

 ## Features

-- Guardian chatbot powered by xAI Grok
+- Guardian chatbot powered by an LLM
   - Provides short riddles and limited hints
   - Refuses to reveal exact station names
 - Supabase backend for all game state
   - Teams, stations, paths, and scoring stored in database tables
   - Server-side validation of scans
 - QR-coded elephants
-  - Each QR encodes the team slug, station ID, and scan flag
+  - Each QR encodes the station ID and scan flag
   - Only the expected station advances the team
 - Real-time leaderboard
   - Displays ranks, scores, and standings during play